sysprog21/rv32emu/CONTRIBUTING.md

 but otherwise avoid redundant or excessive brackets.

 ### Variable names and declarations

+- Ensure that functions, variables, and comments are consistently named using English names/text.

 - Use descriptive names for global variables and short names for locals.
 Find the right balance between descriptive and succinct.